Rearranged Stochastic Heat Equation: Preliminary Material

 \subsection{Some notation}

-The paper makes an intense use of tools from functional and Fourier analysis.
-We thus introduce a few related notations that we use repeatedly in the text.
-The space of continuous functions from a metric space $\cX$ to another metric space $\cY$ is denoted $\cC(\cX,\cY)$.
-When working on the Euclidean space ${\mathbb R}^k$, for an integer $k \geq 1$, we denote by $\cC^\infty_0( {\mathbb R}^k)$ the space of infinitely differentiable real-valued functions on ${\mathbb R}^k$ with a compact support.
+{We introduce a few notations related with functional and Fourier analysis.} The space of continuous functions from one metric space $\cX$ to another, $\cY$, is denoted $\cC(\cX,\cY)$.
+For $k \geq 1$, we denote by $\cC^\infty_0( {\mathbb R}^k)$ the space of infinitely differentiable real-valued functions on ${\mathbb R}^k$ with compact support.

 We recall that $\bS$ is the circle parametrised by the interval of length $1$.
 Also, we let